The Spring and Summer terms sees most children embark on that primary school rite of passage, the Year 6 Residential.

 Being brave doesn’t mean never feeling scared.
 Your child will be experiencing lots of new things on their week away and lots of these may make them anxious and worried, from trying new foods to climbing a tree or even sleeping in the dark.
 Reassure your child that they can be brave and still have these worries.
 Remind them that telling a teacher or a friend if their worries get too big is the bravest thing of all.

 We hope your children have an amazing residential experience.
 If you have any tips to add to ours or want to share how your children enjoyed their residentials, we’d love to hear from you.

-To find out more our range of bath time products designed for independent kids, visit our shop here.
+To find out more our range of bath time products designed for independent kids, view our kids toiletries range here.